-What is Exhaust Gas Recirculation (EGR) System and How It Works in Diesel and Petrol Engines?
+What is an Exhaust Gas Recirculation (EGR) System and How Does It Work in Diesel and Petrol Engines?

 This process helps lower the combustion temperature and decrease the production of nitrogen oxides (NOx), a major contributor to air pollution.
 The significance of reducing emissions in engines lies in mitigating environmental pollution and adhering to stringent emission standards while ensuring optimal engine performance.